bagnalla/holyc_mal/README.md

 All tests pass and self-hosting is successful ([dramatized demonstration](https://www.youtube.com/watch?v=tbr-j2_zhgU)).

-The garbage collector uses a simple mark and sweep strategy, using the global environment as the root.
-Some cooperation from other parts of the code is necessary, however.
-Since we must allow garbage collection to run during evaluation of terms (e.g., when self-hosting, the main term never terminates), intermediate values not reachable from the global environment must be pushed onto a special GC stack to prevent them from being erroneously collected.
+The garbage collector uses a simple mark and sweep strategy with the global environment as the root.
+It requires some cooperation from other parts of the code: since we must allow garbage collection to run during evaluation of terms (e.g., when self-hosting, the main term never terminates), intermediate values not reachable from the global environment must be pushed onto a special GC stack to prevent them from being erroneously collected.

 There is a rudimentary regular expression engine in Regex.HC based on Brzozowski derivatives rather than finite automata.

 Array.HC provides a generic dynamic array which is used internally by PArray (arrays of pointers), and String.

 Lists are implemented with cons cells.
 Hashmaps are just association lists (but backed by arrays), so performance could probably be improved by implementing actual hash tables or some balanced binary tree structure with string interning.

 There are a bunch of "unnecessary" safety checks for null pointers, but they're useful for debugging.

 One problem is that the call stack for programs is relatively small in TempleOS, so the maximum recursion depth is limited.
 It may sometimes be necessary to write functions in tail-recursive form when it wouldn't be an issue in other implementations.
-I haven't found a way to increase the stack size yet -- it may actually require a patch to the HolyC compiler or OS.
+I haven't found a way to increase the stack size yet.

 GetStr is a convenient way to get user input, but it doesn't support ctrl+d.
 You can do shift+esc instead, but it kills the entire terminal